Find out which cold and flu remedies work and which may be a placebo.

 These everyday painkillers can offer relief from the aches and discomfort of winter bugs.
 There’s more evidence paracetamol will relieve your bunged-up nose than the decongestant phenylephrine.
 You’ll also save money by sticking with the medicine-cabinet staple.

-University of Auckland medical professor Bruce Arroll says the best thing you can ask your doctor for is a sick note instructing you to take a few days off work.
+University of Auckland medical professor Bruce Arroll said the best thing you can ask your doctor for is a sick note instructing you to take a few days off work.
 This stops you passing the virus to the outside world.
 There’s no cure for the common cold and most prescription medicines won’t offer anything more than a placebo effect.